artkonekt/customer/docs/upgrade.md

 # Upgrade

+## 2.x -> 3.x

+### Enum Interface

+The `CustomerType` interface extends the v4.1 `EnumInterface`, meaning it has more methods than before.
+It's almost certain that you don't need to do anything with it, because the base Enum class implements those methods.
+Regardless of that, it's a breaking change anyway.

 ## 2.1 -> 2.2

 There are no breaking changes here, but bear in mind that, as of v2.2: